Rivers of Paradise: Christianity

-The four rivers or Paradise were frequently used in Christian art in 4th to 6th centuries AD (and later through medieval times, especially during the Carolingian period) in multiple allegorical meanings.
+The four rivers of Paradise were frequently used in Christian art in 4th to 6th centuries AD (and later through medieval times, especially during the Carolingian period) in multiple allegorical meanings.

 In visual arts the rivers usually flow underneath Christ's feet or from His throne (cf. apse mosaics in Santa Costanza, Santi Cosma e Damiano, Santa Prassede, Santa Pudenziana, San Clemente al Laterano, Archbasilica of Saint John Lateran, Basilica of San Vitale).
 Two stags are occasionally depicted drinking from the streams, referring to Psalm 42: "As a deer longs for flowing streams, so my soul longs for you, O God".
 On the North portal of Cathedral of Chartres the rivers are depicted as young men carrying vessels with outflowing water.

 Judaism

 The rabbinic tradition does not interpret rivers literally, instead, they are believed to represent honey, milk, balsam, and wine.
 Genesis Rabbah identifies the rivers as four corners of the world: Pishon as Babylonia, Gihon as Media, Hiddekel as Greece, Euphrates as Rome.
 It also states that all waters in the world flow from the foot of the Tree of Life.